SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Evaluation Environments

-In \VizDoomDefendTheLine, additional enemies can move towards the player, and the player can shoot the enemies.
-The agent starts with limited ammunition.
-This environment provides a ``survival" reward function ($r=1$ for each timestep alive), and performance is measured by how long the agent survives in the environment.
-For both environments, we model $p(\bs)$ as independent Gaussians over the pixels.
-See Appendix~\ref{sec:implementation} for details.

-\changes{\textbf{\miniGrid} Is a navigation task where the agent has a partial observation of the environment (shown by the lighter gray area around the red agent in~\refFigure{fig:miniGrid}).
-The agent starts on the left of the map, where the ``enemy" agents (blue) pursue the agent (red).
-To escape, the agent can navigate down the hallways and through a randomly placed doors (green) to reach the \textit{safe} room on the right, which the enemies can not enter.
-To get to the \textit{safe} room the agent will need to endure increased surprise early on to reach states in the future with lower surprise.}
+\textbf{\miniGrid.} This is a partially observed navigation task.
+The agent (red) starts on the left of the map, and is pursued by ``enemies" (blue).
+To escape, the agent can navigate down the hallways and through randomly placed doors (green) to reach the \textit{safe} room on the right, which the enemies cannot enter.
+To get to the \textit{safe} room the agent must endure increased surprise early on, since the doors appear in different locations in each episode.